Frequently Asked Questions

 FreightInsure provides cover for loss or damage to goods in transit.
 Cover applies from the moment goods are loaded at the collection point until they are delivered at the destination.
 Cover must be taken out before the shipment commences.
 Delay, consequential loss, disposal costs, and clean-up are not covered.

 Yes.
-FreightInsure covers Australian domestic freight, as well as imports into Australia and exports from Australia.
-International transits must be approved by FreightInsure.
-Some Cargo Liability transits may also be covered for wholly international movements where approved.
+FreightInsure covers domestic freight within Australia and New Zealand, as well as imports into and exports from either country.
+Wholly international transits (with no Australian or New Zealand start or end point) require approval by FreightInsure, and some Cargo Liability transits may also be covered for wholly international movements where approved.

 For domestic transits wholly within Australia, the coverage limit is up to AUD 100,000 per consignment.
-For international transits, the limit is up to AUD 50,000.
-The insured value is specified by the customer at the time of quoting.
+For domestic transits wholly within New Zealand, the limit is up to NZD 100,000 per consignment.
+For international transits to or from Australia or New Zealand, the limit is AUD 50,000 or NZD 50,000 respectively.
+For all transits, the insured value is specified by the customer at the time of quoting, subject to these maximums.

-Certain goods are excluded, including bulk commodities and some classes of dangerous goods.
+Certain goods are excluded, including currency, negotiable instruments, antiques, works of art, living animals or plants, tobacco products, personal effects, irreplaceable items, and some classes of dangerous goods (such as explosives and radioactive material).
 Goods that are inadequately packaged, used goods showing pre-existing damage or malfunction, and goods sent to undeliverable locations (such as PO Boxes or Authority to Leave addresses) are also excluded.
 The full exclusions list is in the Product Disclosure Statement.

 Cover is only available where goods are suitably packaged, secured, and prepared in accordance with FreightInsure's packaging guidelines and any relevant industry requirements.
 FreightInsure's packaging guidelines are available on the website.